liferay-design/liferay.design/src/markdown/handbook/tools/jira/issues/epic.md

 ## Example of an Epic:

-There are different reasons and situations when an Epic should be create.
-When thinking about more complex work demands or trying to organize a group of related stories like the release of a product version, the creation of an internal campaign and the launch a new website.
-To launch a release or deliver a job, there is the need to organize work and Epics are meant to help managing work across teams.
+There are different reasons and situations when an Epic should be created.
+When thinking about more complex work demands or trying to organize a group of related stories like the release of a product version, the creation of an internal campaign, and the launch of a new website.
+To launch a release or deliver a job, there is the need to organize work and Epics are meant to help manage work across teams.

 ## Important fields: